 The Bodiford Home was purchased by the City of Powder Springs in 2014.
 It is a two story Queen Anne home with designs of the late 19th century.
 The original core of the home dates back to the 1800’s.
 It is now renovated and converted to the Seven Springs Museum.
 The dedication and grand opening was October 11, 2015.

-One of our front rooms is dedicated to a collection of Indian artifacts and Civil War relics that were found in the Powder Springs area.
+One of our front rooms is dedicated to a collection of Native American artifacts and Civil War relics that were found in the Powder Springs area.
 During the Civil War Atlanta Campaign, there were no major battles in Powder Springs, only skirmishes.
 The Baptist and Methodist churches were torn down and the lumber used to build winter quarters.
 Both churches rebuilt on the sites where they stand today.
 There was at one time as many as 16 Civil War generals in Powder Springs.

 The kitchen area has items used by the pioneers of Powder Springs, including a Colonial cast iron stove and cookware.
 Of special interest is a fireless cooker used to cook meals by heating soapstone.